stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_1.md

 ### Notable Talent Choices

-* Court of Stars is a dungeon with many small packs and many mini-bosses.
+* {{ site.data.dungeon.cos.cos }} is a dungeon with many small packs and many mini-bosses.
 Depending your group composition, Single Target Oriented build that does good on demand AoE will perform better on average than a full AoE build.
 I recommend using the "Primordial Surge with Stormkeeper" from the [Build Page](https://stormearthandlava.com/guide/general/builds.html#primordial-surge-builds).
 * {{ site.data.talent.hex }} is a good option in this dungeon to control patrols, adds on first boss and hard CC breaks in general.
 * {{ site.data.talent.spirit_walk }} and {{ site.data.talent.thunderous_paws }} can be used to cleanse the debuff on the first boss.
 * {{ site.data.talent.purge }} has some uses in the area before the first boss.